Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

 Marketing on one hand is all about influence; influencing people to pay for products and services.

-And AI on the another hand is one of the most (if not the most) effective tool of influence in today’s world.
+And AI on the other hand is one of the most (if not the most) effective tools of influence in today’s world.

-For the bookman, here are some importance of AI marketing:
+For the bookman, here is some importance of AI marketing:

 Importance of Artificial Intelligence

 AI marketing is so cheap, like crazy cheap.
-And it’s one of the reason why smart marketers should immediately jump into ‘AI for Marketing’ bandwagon.
+And it’s one of the reasons why smart marketers should immediately jump on the ‘AI for Marketing’ bandwagon.

 Compare the cost of AI marketing tools to hiring full-time marketers and you will understand why AI marketing is so cheap.

 The reality is that AI marketing is going to reduce the need for manpower in the marketing department.